What is leasehold land? | Addland

 Where did the idea of leasehold land come from?

 The idea of owning land and leasing it to others is not a new one.
 It can be seen in the history books as far back as the Norman conquest, although it would have looked very different to how it does today.

-The leasehold land model as we know it dates back to when the ‘landed gentry’ owned huge swathes of land or vast country estates, offering long-term agreements to those wanting to farm or live on the land.
-In the UK some of the biggest landowners were (and still are) The Crown and the Church, with many long leases sold to allow building of both commercial and residential property.
+The leasehold land model as we know it dates back to when the ‘landed gentry’ owned huge swathes of land or vast country estates, offering long-term lease agreements to those wanting to farm or live on the land.
+In the UK some of the biggest landowners were (and still are) The Crown and the Church, with many long leases sold to allow the building of both commercial properties and residential properties.

-Large landowners would grant long leases to developers allowing them to develop the land.
-Those landowners would then share in the income that was eventually received from any buildings erected.
+Large landowners would grant long leases to developers allowing them to develop and either sell or earn rental income from the land.
+Those landowners would then share in the source of income that was eventually received from any buildings erected.
 Still to this day, areas of London, including Regent Street and the areas around many of the royal parks, are built on leasehold land owned by The Crown.

 Is leasing land a good idea?